mrdatawolf/tracker/README.md

 * groups of comics need to be handled... need feedback here.
 * balance sheets should only show the most recent comic.
 * we should have a wishlist which is like a balance sheet but shows all before the most recent
+* 30 is the most we should have to display for 1 comic
 ## Getting Started

 pull this. run composer update.